Planning-Driven Programming: A Large Language Model Programming Workflow: Conclusion

 \section{Conclusion}

-We propose LPW, a large language model programming workflow, for text-to-code generation tasks, which enables LLMs to accurately draft an initial program and effectively correct bugs.
-LPW uses various advanced code generation techniques and efficiently incorporates them into a two-phase development model.
-We further present SLPW, a sampling variant of LPW, where multiple initial programs are generated and then competitively refined as necessary.
-We evaluate LPW and SLPW on well-established text-to-code generation benchmarks across various LLMs.
-LPW significantly improves code generation accuracy compared to other existing approaches.
-SLPW achieves new state-of-the-art Pass@1 accuracy, with 98.2\% on HumanEval, 84.8\% on MBPP, 64.0\% on APPS, and 35.3\% on CodeContests benchmarks using GPT-4o as the backbone.
-These results highlight the effectiveness of our workflow in generating high-quality code and underscore the benefits of incorporating sampling and debugging.
-In the future, additional visible tests automatically generated by LLMs \citep{chen2022codet} can be explored to improve the performance of LPW and SLPW.
+We introduce LPW, a large language model programming workflow, designed for text-to-code generation tasks.
+LPW effectively integrates various advanced code generation techniques within a two-phase development model.
+A key innovation of LPW is the incorporation of plan verification, which enables LLMs to accurately draft an initial program and effectively correct bugs.
+We evaluate LPW on well-established text-to-code generation benchmarks across various LLMs.
+LPW significantly improves code generation accuracy compared to other existing approaches and achieves new state-of-the-art Pass@1 accuracy, with 98.2\% on HumanEval, 84.8\% on MBPP, 59.3\% on LiveCode, 62.6\% on APPS, and 34.7\% on CodeContests benchmarks using GPT-4o as the backbone.
+In the future, additional visible tests automatically generated by LLMs \citep{chen2022codet} can be explored to improve the performance of LPW.